 We all experience the busyness of day to day life that often leaves little time for reflection and remembrance.
 Even after a loss, life does, amazingly, continue.

-The Commemoration of the Faithful Departed is a day set aside to remember those “ordinary saints” whose life and witness deeply touched our own.
-Different from a day of mourning, our remembrance calls to mind the hope of the resurrection, both theirs and ours, and gives thanks for their faithful testimony.
+The Commemoration of the Faithful Departed is a day set aside to remember “ordinary saints.”
+The day honors those whose life and witness deeply touched our own.
+Instead of a day of mourning, our remembrance focuses on the hope of the resurrection, both theirs and ours.
+We give thanks for their faithful testimony.

-In the Anglican tradition, it’s observed on November 2, the day following All Saints’ Day.
-While All Saints’ focuses on those saints whose work and witness impacted the history of the larger church body, this day is dedicated to the quiet and obscure, those whose faithful, ordinary lives have built up our own lives and our local churches.
+In the Anglican tradition, All Souls’ Day is observed on November 2, the day following All Saints’ Day.
+All Saints’ focuses on those saints whose work and witness affected the history of the larger church body.
+However, All Souls’ Day is dedicated to the quiet and obscure, those whose faithful, ordinary lives have built up our own lives and our local churches.
 Like other saints’ days, this is an optional observance.

-Originally, the Roman Catholic church observed All Souls’ Day on November 2 as a way of remembering those who had died in the faith, particularly within the last year.
+Originally, the Roman Catholic church observed All Souls’ Day to remember those who had died, particularly within the last year.

 As the tradition grew and changed, they included masses for the dead to bring souls out of purgatory.

-During the Reformation, such practices were abolished in the Anglican churches.
-However, many have begun to revive the day as a time to honor loved ones.
+During the Reformation, these practices were abolished in the Anglican churches.
+But, many have begun to revive the day as a time to honor loved ones.

 Although there is no formal service, many choose to visit or decorate the gravesites of these “ordinary saints.”